lockss/lockss-stf/README.md

 ----------------------------------------------------------------------------

-3. Invocation
+### Invocation

 The tests can be invoked with the command:

     % python testsuite.py <testsuite>

 Where <testsuite> is one of the following:
+>

-    tinyUiTests     Run the tiny UI tests.
+>     tinyUiTests     Run the tiny UI tests.
+>
+>     pollerTests     A minimal set of polling verification
+>

-    simpleV3Tests   Run only the simple damage, simple delete, and simple extra file tests.
+>     simpleV3Tests   Run only the simple damage, simple delete, and simple
+>                     extra file tests.
+>

-    randomV3Tests   Run the randomized stress tests.
+>     randomV3Tests   Run the randomized stress tests.
+>

-    v3Tests         Run both simpleV3Tests and randomV3Tests.
+>     v3Tests         Run both simpleV3Tests and randomV3Tests.
+>

-    postTagTests    Run the release-candidate tests (all tests which require less than a gigabyte of disk space.
+>     postTagTests    Run the release-candidate tests (all tests which
+>                     require less than a gigabyte of disk space.

 'simpleV3Tests' currently runs tests on very small simulated AU's.
 They damage, delete, or create a node on one of the daemons and wait for repair.